hanoii/binance-futures/README.md

 - I made a mistake in the code and it failed.
 - You made a mistake in the payload message and/or the URL and it failed.
 - There was a network issue between TrandingView and Heroku and it failed.
-- The IP you got on your dyno (heroku instance) might have been previously gone over their [limits](https://www.binance.com/en/support/faq/360004492232).
+- The IP you got on your dyno (heroku instance) might have been previously gone over Binance [limits](https://www.binance.com/en/support/faq/360004492232).
 It's **VERY, VERY** unlikely, but noting it.
 - Make sure to remove the alert, because the webhook will continue to close the symbol if you open it again.

 ## Setting it up

 ### #1 Binance API Keys

- You will need to [create a set of API keys on binance](https://www.binance.com/en/support/faq/360002502072).
+ You will need to [create a set of API keys on Binance](https://www.binance.com/en/support/faq/360002502072).
 It will ask you to give the API Key permissions, please check `Enable reading` and `Enable Futures`.
 This will get you an `API KEY` and an `API SECRET`.
 Note those down in some secure way, treat them like passwords.
 You will use this in the next step.

 ### #2 Deploy to Heroku